 Chris Pratt (Peter Quill/Star-Lord), Zoe Saldana (Gamora), Dave Bautista (Drax the Destroyer), Bradley Cooper (Voice of Rocket), Vin Diesel (Voice of Groot), Kurt Russell (Ego), Karen Gillan (Nebula), Michael Rooker (Yondu Udonta), Pom Klementieff (Mantis), Elizabeth Debicki (Ayesha), Sylvester Stallone (Stakar Ogord), Chris Sullivan (Taserface), Sean Gunn (Kraglin), Laura Haddock (Meredith Quill)

-The Guardians battle a monster to retrieve a collection of valuable Anulax Batteries to trade with The Sovereign for Gamora’s sister Nebula so that she can be taken back to face charges.
-However, Rocket steals the batteries, sparking an interstellar incident.
+The Guardians of the Galaxy battle a monster to retrieve a collection of valuable Anulax Batteries.
+These are needed to trade with The Sovereign for Gamora’s sister Nebula so that she can be taken back to face charges.
+However, Rocket Racoon steals the batteries, sparking an interstellar incident.
 Pursued by The Sovereign in a furious battle, the Guardians crashland on the planet Berhert.
 They are saved by Ego who defeats the Sovereign attackers and takes them to his planet.
 There Ego reveals that he is Peter’s father and an aeons-old godlike being known as a Celestial.
 As Ego introduces Peter to the powers he too has, the others discover secrets that Ego is withholding from them.

 Guardians of the Galaxy, Vol. 2 works in many places.
 It is just that the characters don’t shine as much as they did the first time around.
 It is not helped either by a plot that separates them out to different locations and planets for much of the middle of the show.
 When they do come together, it is amid much bitching and slinging insults at one another that seems more tiresome than it feels like warm camaraderie and cocky banter.
 The one who emerges the best is Dave Bautista’s Drax who gets much running humour throughout the show, especially with his odd attraction (or possible lack of) to Pom Klementieff’s Mantis.